mperdikeas/js-minmax-wt-alpha-beta-pruning/README.md

 # Features

+This library implements a general-purpose minmax algorithm (with alpha-beta pruning).
-The main feature of this library is that it can work with **any** two-player game that a client programmer may define.
-As such, it can be thought of as an engine to which the client programmer plugs certain functions describing their game rules and the engine comes up with the best move.
-The concepts of the min-max algorithm do not leak out to client programmers who only concern themselves with the rules of the game.
+It can work with **any** zero-sum two-player game that a client programmer may define.
+The client programmer is expected to plug a number of functions to the library and the engine comes up with the best move.
+The functions supplied by the client programmer describe the game rules and provide some hints of "strategy".
+The concepts of the
+min-max algorithm do not leak out to client programmers who only concern themselves with the rules of the game.
 Well, actually the only concept that does leak is the number of plies to look ahead but this is hardly intrinsic to the min-max algorithm.
+In what follows I am using the terms "library" / "engine" interchangeably.

 The basic min-max algorithm is rather obvious and straightforward, any coder is capable of independently inventing it even if they have read nothing about it.
 The clever part is the performance optimization